wp-plugins/postman-smtp/readme.txt

 == Description ==

 Have you been having [trouble sending your email](https://wordpress.org/support/topic/smtp-connect-failed) recently?
-In 2014, Google began [increasing their SMTP security checks](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) to include OAuth 2.0, and [blocking](https://support.google.com/accounts/answer/6010255) [traditional](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) SMTP SSL/TLS mechanisms with Gmail.
-This has led to user frustration as they deal with authentication problems and outbound mail failure, or worse, mail that is delivered but somehow never reaches its destination.
+In 2014, Google began [increasing their SMTP security checks](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html), and [blocking traditional SMTP SSL/TLS mechanisms](https://support.google.com/accounts/answer/6010255) with Gmail in favour of OAuth 2.0.
+This has led to user frustration dealing with [authentication problems and outbound mail failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html), or worse, mail that is delivered but somehow never reaches its destination.

-Postman is a next-generation SMTP plugin implementing OAuth 2.0, the latest security mechanism for sending email.
-During configuration, Google and Hotmail pre-approve Postman to send messages on your behalf.
+Postman is a next-generation SMTP plugin, the first and only to implement OAuth 2.0, the modern security mechanism for sending email.
+During configuration, [Google and Hotmail pre-approve Postman](https://developers.google.com/accounts/docs/OAuth2) to send messages on your behalf.
 Unlike other plugins that seek approval each time they connect, you can rest assured that when your site generates an email, Postman will deliver your message without rejection.

 ###* What's New for v1.3 *
 *Now featuring OAuth 2.0 for **Hotmail/Windows Live/Outlook.com** users*

 = Features =
-* Send mail to any host with SMTP/SMTPS like the other 172 WordPress SMTP plugins
+* Send mail to any host with SMTP/SMTPS, like the other 172 WordPress SMTP plugins
 * Send mail to Gmail or Hotmail using OAuth 2.0
 * Fire-and-forget: OAuth 2.0 mail delivery continues even if your password changes
 * Integrated TCP Port Tester for troubleshooting connectivity issues due to firewalls